ottofeller/aws-cdk-kinesis-streaming-into-snowflake/README.md

 # Streaming real-time data into Snowflake using Kinesis Streams

-We will create an AWS CDK stack that will stream data into a Snowflake table using Kinesis Streams and Kinesis Data Firehose.
-This solution will allow to ingest data from different accounts and regions into a Snowflake table in real-time.
+Example of the AWS CDK Application described in our [blog post](https://ottofeller.com/blog/streaming-real-time-data-into-snowflake-using-kinesis-streams).
+The application includes СFN stack and all the resources needed to stream data into a Snowflake table using Kinesis Streams and Kinesis Data Firehose.
 ## Snowflake setup

-We will need a Snowflake user with permissions to insert data into the table.
-We will also need to configure key pair authentication for the user.
+To ensure connection to Snowflake you need a Snowflake user with permissions to insert data into the table and also need to configure key pair authentication for the user.
 Follow [this guide](https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication), it should be relatively simple.

 Next, create a secret in AWS Secrets Manager containing this private key.
 This secret will be used by the Kinesis Data Firehose delivery stream to authenticate with Snowflake.